karravennela/PREPROCESSOR_Compilation_Stage_Implementation/README.md

 # PREPROCESSOR_Compilation_Stage_Implementation
-This project "PREPROCESSOR" is to perform three main tasks performed by the preprocessor stage of the compiler and create a  new file as 'file_name.i'  for the input command line argument 'file_name.c' file.
+This project "PREPROCESSOR" when executed, performs three main tasks performed by the preprocessor stage of the compiler.
+# Makefile
+Created a executable file named "preprocessor" from different modules like main.c, rm_com.c, rp_mac.c, inc_header.c,....etc.., when executed will create a new .i file with filename ('filename.i') similar to the input .c file (command line argument - 'file_name.c')
+# Features / Tasks performed
+1. Remove comments
+   - both single line and multi line comments
+2. Replace macros
+3. Include headerfile content